untra/polyglot/README.md

 #### Machine-aware site building
 _New in 1.5.0_

 Polyglot will only start builds after it confirms there is a cpu core ready to accept the build thread.
-This ensures that jekll will build large sites efficiently streamlining build processes instead of overloading machines with process thrash.
+This ensures that jekyll will build large sites efficiently streamlining build processes instead of overloading machines with process thrash.

 #### Localized site.data